cs-open-project/projectsfound/linux/cncf/README.md

 - **[Emissary-Ingress](https://emissary-ingress.dev/)** — Emissary-Ingress is a k8s-native, Envoy-based API gateway.
 It is designed to allow teams to work in a more decentralized way than the traditional Ingress object.
 Emissary-Ingress can scan for its CRDs across all namespaces, so development teams can deploy new network routing rules along with the apps that use them, increasing velocity.
 Emissary-Ingress can be extended via API calls with authentication and rate limiting services.
 It is compatible with all the CNCF service meshes, and facilitates canary deployments when integrated with Argo Rollouts.

+#### Coordination & Service Discovery

+- **[k8gb](https://www.k8gb.io)** — K8GB is a powerful tool for managing global Kubernetes deployments and provides features such as load balancing, failover, and intelligent routing.
+K8GB works by creating a set of custom resource definitions (CRDs) in the Kubernetes cluster, which define the global traffic routing policies.
+These policies are used by K8GB to configure the DNS servers to route traffic to the appropriate cluster or region.

 #### Remote Procedure Call

 - **[gRPC](https://grpc.io)** — A high performance, open source universal RPC framework.